 With your support, team leaders can be equipped with the knowledge, expertise, training abilities needed as volunteers take on new tasks.
 We’re funding thousands of volunteers whose kind hearts result in significant savings to the parks, year after year.

 Each project aligns with the General Management Plan of the National Park, and falls into one or more of these four focus areas:

 - Strengthening Youth and Family Programs

 Together, we are funding programs that cannot be funded through current budgets.
 Anyone who loves these parks can contribute!

-Thanks to donors like you, more than $4 million has been contributed to the parks during the past five years.
+Thanks to donors like you, more than $3.7 million has been contributed to the parks during the past seven years.